-At the very start of period 2 in Figure 15-7 OCnx has a transition from high to low even though there is no Compare Match.
-The point of this transition is to guarantee symmetry around BOT-TOM.
+At the very start of period 2 in Figure 17-7 on page 150 OCnx has a transition from high to low even though there is no Compare Match.
+The point of this transition is to guarantee symmetry around BOTTOM.
 There are two cases that give a transition without Compare Match.

-- OCR2A changes its value from MAX, like in Figure 15-7.
+- OCR2A changes its value from MAX, like in Figure 17-7 on page 150.
 When the OCR2A value is MAX the OCn pin value is the same as the result of a down-counting compare match.
-To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an upcounting Compare Match. - The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.
+To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an up-counting Compare Match. - The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.

-15.8 Timer/Counter Timing Diagrams
+17.8 Timer/Counter Timing Diagrams

 The following figures show the Timer/Counter in synchronous mode, and the timer clock (clk{T2}) is therefore shown as a clock enable signal.
 In asynchronous mode, $clk{I/O}$ should be replaced by the Timer/Counter Oscillator clock.
 The figures include information on when Interrupt Flags are set.
-Figure 15-8 contains timing data for basic Timer/Counter operation.
+Figure 17-8 on page 152 contains timing data for basic Timer/Counter operation.
 The figure shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.

-Figure 15-8.
+Figure 17-8.
 Timer/Counter Timing Diagram, no Prescaling

-Figure 15-9 shows the same timing data, but with the prescaler enabled.
+Figure 17-9 on page 152 shows the same timing data, but with the prescaler enabled.

-Figure 15-10 shows the setting of OCF2A in all modes except CTC mode.
+Figure 17-10 on page 152 shows the setting of OCF2A in all modes except CTC mode.